On the generalized Nash problem for smooth germs and adjacencies of curve singularities: Inclusions of maximal divisorial sets in the arc space of

 \begin{cor} Let $(E,F)$ be a pair of prime divisors such that we have the Nash adjacency $N_F\subseteq N_E$.
 If $(E',F')$ is a pair of divisors with $E'$ and $F'$ combinatorially equivalent to $E$ and $F$ respectively and $Cont(E',F')\geq Cont (E,F)$, then we have the Nash adjacency $N_{F'}\subseteq N_{E'}$. \end{cor}

 \begin{proof} Let $i+1$ be the contact order between $E$ and $F$.
 Let $p_i$ be the last point in common on the process of finding the minimal model for $E$ and $F$.
-The corollary does not say anything unless the next points in both resolutions are free.
-In this case there are other divisors with the same combinatorics as $E$ and $F$, but with higher contact.
+The corollary does not say anything unless the next points in both resolutions are free, because only in this case there exist other divisors $E'$ and $F'$ with the same combinatorics as $E$ and $F$ respectively, but with strictly higher contact than $E$ and $F$.

 By Lemma \ref{lem:cyl1}, there is a finite set $J$ such that:

 By Theorem~\ref{theo:Nash_top}, if a divisor $F''$ is such that $(E_j,F'')$ is combinatorially equivalent to $(E,F)$ for any $j\in J$, then we have the inclusion: We deduce the inclusion: